sk12-38/korean-equity-strategy/data/README.md

 # Data

-Raw data files are not included in this repository.
+I used Dataguide, but Raw data files are not included in this repository.

 The notebooks expect Korean equity market data such as adjusted prices, market capitalization, accounting variables, factor returns, benchmark index returns, and trading-value data.